dckms/system-architecture/emacsway/it/ddd/tactical-design/domain-model/domain-events/domain-events-in-ddd.rst

     Although often it is a user-based command emitted by the user interface that causes an event to occur, sometimes Domain Events can be caused by a different source.
     This might be from a timer that expires, such as at the end of the business day or the end of a week, month, or year.
-    In cases like this it won’t be a command that causes the event, because the ending of some time period is a matter of fact.
+    In cases like this it won't be a command that causes the event, because the ending of some time period is a matter of fact.
-    You can’t reject the fact that some time frame has expired, and if the business cares about this fact, the time expiration is modeled as a Domain Event, and not as a command.
+    You can't reject the fact that some time frame has expired, and if the business cares about this fact, the time expiration is modeled as a Domain Event, and not as a command.

     \- "Domain-Driven Design Distilled" [#fndddd]_ by Vaughn Vernon, Chapter "6.
 Tactical Design with Domain Events  :: Designing, Implementing, and Using Domain Events"